cspr-rad/kairos-spec/src/spec.typ

 = Notes

 - Post-PoC, we want to allow users to post ZKPs of L2 transactions as well, rather than only raw L2 transactions.
-- Merkle roots aren't unique.
-Therefore, we could imagine the Validium state getting back into a state it has been in before, thereby allowing old L2 transactions to be reused.
-How do we avoid this issue?
-One solution would be to add an extra leaf to the Merkle tree, and update this leaf with each ZKR, e.g. $"L'" = "hash"(L)$
-- Research whether there's a way to get rid of the two phases of L2 server